[HISTORY: Adopted by the Township Council of the Township of Evesham 3-19-2013 by Ord. No. 4-3-2013. Amendments noted where applicable.

 Itemized invoice or receipts showing that the project has been paid in full; and

-Affidavit signed by a representative of the neighborhood association stating the amount of funds expended by the association to undertake the restoration and/or replacement of the entranceway sign.
+Affidavit signed by a representative of the neighborhood association stating the amount of funds expended by the association to undertake the restoration and/or replacement of the entranceway sign and/or landscaping.